i-kur/i-kur/README.md

 ## hello there!

 - 🌱 a student – learning everyday.
-- 📫 my email: ikur@cc.cc
+- 📫 my e-mail: ikur@cc.cc
 - 🧬 pronouns: he/they